 With Clean Air Zones being put into place all around the UK should companies reliant on HGV’s be subject to the fees now being administrated?

-An alliance of trade associations are calling on the government to reconsider the level of charges that business’s reliant upon HGV’s will be subject to following the introduction of the new clean air zones (CAZ), as these are introduced, both in the capital and in time towns and cities across the country.
+An coalition of trade associations are asking the government to reconsider the level of charges that business’s reliant upon HGV’s will be subject to following the introduction of the new clean air zones (CAZ), as these are introduced, both in the capital and in time towns and cities across the country.

 Very few people will argue against the benefits of cleaner air, and if this is considered the most effective move forward, should the government consider a different approach, and help the companies with tax incentives to change their fleet rather than penalties that simply increase the costs for a large part of the supply chain?